 The Underground Feasibility Study is underway and will trade off optimised mining methodologies to improve the most beneficial/more economic outcomes.
-The study is expected to be completed by early CY24.
-The approval to proceed as an underground mine will be compared with the existing Open Pit Feasibility Study and also consider the potential for future upside (i.e. orebody continuation at depth).
+It is expected to be delivered in CY24.

 Step out drilling

 It was observed that both the USD 1,100 and 1,500 RPEEE Mineral Resource iterations remain limited by a lack of drilling data which will be resolved by further step out drilling planned for later in CY23.